 - Using patented and extensively researched Orafti® Synergy1 Inulin-FOS fiber which specifically targets mood- and energy-influencing Bifidobacteria

-We found Performance Lab Prebiotic to be especially effective at improving our cognitive abilities, but it’s also among the best prebiotics for inflammation and immunity.
+We found Performance Lab Prebiotic to be especially effective at improving our cognitive abilities, while also reducing inflammation and supporting our immunity.

-The good thing about Performance Lab is that they offer a wide range of clinically researched that are meant to be stacked together – so they work in synergy.
+Another thing that impressed us about Performance Lab is that it has a range of other supplements that are designed to be stacked together with Prebiotic – providing synergistic health benefits.

 - Hannah D Holscher, Laura L Bauer, Vishnupriya Gourineni, Christine L Pelkman, George C Fahey, Jr., Kelly S Swanson, Agave Inulin Supplementation Affects the Fecal Microbiota of Healthy Adults Participating in a Randomized, Double-Blind, Placebo-Controlled, Crossover Trial, The Journal of Nutrition, Volume 145, Issue 9, September 2015, Pages 2025–2032.